KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/README.md

 Congratulations your first simulation with the 2D model is running!

-## Visualizing your simulation results in OpenSim
+## PredSimResults
 Once your simulation is done, the results are stored in `PredSimResults\gait1018` as `gait1018_v1`.
 Each time you run a simulation, it is saved with an incremental version number: v1, v2, v3, v4, … The most recently run simulation will always have the highest version number.
 If this is the first time you ran a simulation, the results are stored in files starting with `gait1018_v1`.
 The following files are created:
 - `gait1018_v1.mat`: contains all the output variables that can be processed and visualized using MATLAB
 - `gait1018_v1.mot`: contains the motion files of the simulation, which can be visualized using OpenSim
 - `gait1018_v1_log.txt`: contains the logged information about the simulation

+## Visualizing your simulation results in OpenSim
-To visualize the mot file in OpenSim:
+To visualize the simulation in OpenSim:
 1. Open OpenSim
 2. Click on 'File > Open Model...' and navigate to the 2D model `PredSim/Subjects/gait1018/gait1018.osim`
 3. Click on 'File > Load Motion...' and navigate to the mot file of your simulation `PredSimResults/gait1018/gait1018_v1.mot`